Design amendments

-Since our public exhibition in November last year, our architects and design team have been busy progressing the plans.
-As part of the process, we have been working with the council in order to receive feedback on how the designs should be improved to best complement the local area.
+Throughout the consultation process, our architects and design team have been busy progressing the plans in accordance with feedback from local residents and elected officials.
+As part of the process, we have been working with the council in order to receive their views on how the designs should be improved to best complement the local area.
 This is achieved through a series of ‘design review panel’ meetings, where each element of the design is scrutinised.

 This page aims to show the design changes following the multiple waves of design review panel feedback.
 Although the changes appear to be minor, they will significantly contribute towards the look and feel of the finished scheme.
-Below, we share our drawings to illustrate these design amendments.
+Below, we you can see our drawings to illustrate these design amendments.

 Before review